nembo005/agenda-app/README.md

 The id of an item that should be updated is passed as a URL parameter.

-It should return an empty body.
+It returns an empty body.

-* `DeleteAgenda` - should delete a AGENDA item created by a current user.
+* `DeleteAgenda` - deletes an AGENDA item created by a current user.
 Expects an id of a AGENDA item to remove.

-It should return an empty body.
+It returns an empty body.

 * `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a AGENDA item.

-It should return a JSON object that looks like this:
+It returns a JSON object that looks like this:

 ```json
 {